-The following is a summary of the material provisions of the Merger Agreement, a copy of which is attached as Annex A to this Information Statement and is incorporated by reference herein.
+The following is a summary of the material provisions of the Merger Agreement, a copy of which is attached as Annex A to this Information Statement.
 The rights and obligations of the parties are governed by the express terms and conditions of the Merger Agreement and not by this summary or any other information in this Information Statement.
 This discussion is qualified in its entirety by reference to the complete text of the Merger Agreement.
 We urge all shareholders to read the Merger Agreement, as well as this Information Statement, carefully and in their entirety.